History of Freemasonry in Belgium: Post-war

 On Belgium's liberation, Masonry resumed but its numbers had fallen by a quarter.
 In 1950, the "Association Maçonnique Internationale" was dissolved by the Grande Loge suisse Alpina which had created it.
-On 15 May 1954 the Convention of Luxembourg was signed, combining the United Grand Lodges of Germany, the Grand Orient of the Netherlands, the Grande loge suisse Alpina, etc. This convention enumerated the six proofs of regularity to which jurisdictions had to subscribe in order to be mutually recognised.
+On 15 May 1954 the Convention of Luxembourg was signed, combining the United Grand Lodges of Germany, the Grand Orient of the Netherlands, the Grande loge suisse Alpina, etc. This convention enumerated the six proofs of regularity to which jurisdictions had to subscribe to be mutually recognised.
 The United Grand Lodge of England later joined this movement, becoming the regulator of Masonic regularity.
 The schism between "regular" and "liberal" Freemasonry became official at this date, even if in 1958 the Grand Orient of the Netherlands unsuccessfully tried to reconcile the Grands Orient de France and Grand Orient of Belgium to the international movement which it was creating.
 In 1959 5 lodges aspiring to greater "regularity" formed the "Grand Lodge of Belgium", dragging in their wake Belgium's Supreme Council, which broke off relations with the Grand Orient of Belgium in 1960.
 The Grand Lodge of Belgium was recognised by the United Grand Lodge of England in 1965.
 On 22 January 1961, in reaction, the CLIPSAS was created to gather together the "liberal" jurisdictions (most important among them the Grand Orient of Belgium, the Grand Orient de France and the Droit Humain).
 This grouping ran into difficulties in 1995, leading to the creation of "AMIL".

 In 1979, a schism occurred in the Grand Lodge of Belgium with the creation of the Regular Grand Lodge of Belgium, dragging along a so-called "Grand et Suprême Conseil de Belgique" via a schism in the Supreme Council of Belgium.
 This new Grand Lodge finally became the only one in Belgium to be recognised by the United Grand Lodge of England.
 This led to a rapprochement between the Grand Lodge of Belgium and the Grand Orient of Belgium, with accords of mutual recognition and cooperation officialised in 1989.

 New Upper Degrees jurisdictions were also created: the "Grand Collège du Rite Écossais pour la Belgique" (originally recruiting only from the Grand Orient of Belgium), the remains of the "Supreme Council of Belgium" (originally recruiting only from the Gand Lodge) and the "Supreme Council for Belgium" (originally recruiting from both).
 Later both these all-male "Supreme Councils" were merged.
 Even Belgium's male-female Droit Humain and the Grande Loge Féminine have their own systems of Upper Degrees.

 Other jurisdictions and rites were also present in Belgian, but in a quite secretive manner.
 Among them, the most important rite was the Rite of Memphis-Misraim, long present in Belgium and now co-operating with most of the "liberal" Belgian masonic associations.

 At the end of the 20th century, Belgian freemasonry thus had a very diversified appearance and a great wealth of practices, with a number of female and male freemasons that it has not reached since its origins.